Code-Institute-Submissions/Pokemon-Pairs/README.md

 Help Page

-1. There is a link to a help sheet with image to support children's understanding.
+1. There is a link to a help sheet with image to support a player's understanding.
 2. Explains how to navigate the game to start playing.
 3. Explains the difference between each difficulty mode.
 4. Explains your choices after the game has finished.